Sitecore-Community/docs/xDB/outcomes/index.md

 ```

-It is possible to use the API to create a custom rule action to trigger an outcome.
+However, it is possible to use the API to create a custom rule action to trigger an outcome.

 An example of this is listed here